YE-Stack/YEStack1/Readme.md

 [![Generic badge](https://img.shields.io/badge/<Firebase>-7.2.2-red.svg)](https://shields.io/)   [![Generic badge](https://img.shields.io/badge/<Expo>-3.2.3-blue.svg)](https://shields.io/) [![Generic badge](https://img.shields.io/badge/<React>-16.9.0-teal.svg)](https://shields.io/)  [![Generic badge](https://img.shields.io/badge/<Django>-2.2.6-<COLOR>.svg)](https://shields.io/)

 ### Getting You Set Up
-Our implementation works consdering you have set up the following prerequisites ->
+Our implementation works considering you have set up the following prerequisites ->
 *  **Your device has Python 3**
 * **Django is installed**
 * **React native is setup on your device**
 * **The numbers being used for Whatsapp and SMS services are authenticated with Twilio so please make sure your numbers are registered**

 ### Credentials Information
-**Please make sure that the you add allthe necessary autentation data pertaining to Firebase and Twilio to [credentials_sample.py](https://github.com/YE-Stack/Notify/blob/master/credentials_sample.py) before installing and running.**
+**Please make sure that you add all the necessary authentication data pertaining to Firebase and Twilio to [credentials_sample.py](https://github.com/YE-Stack/Notify/blob/master/credentials_sample.py) before installing and running.**

 ### Installing